-- 6.6 The comments from the complainant Councillors regarding challenging behaviour have been noted.
-However, no specific evidence was presented to our investigator on which to judge Councillor Gillard's behaviour.
-Allegations were made of excessive and inappropriate communication with the Clerk, we were not able to establish the extent and/or tone of this from the information or documentation we were provided with. - 6.7 The information we had available is considered in our reasoning in the following paragraphs. - 6.8 Councillor Gillard makes a number of points which are not directly related to the allegations made by the complainants, in particular comments in the Town Clerk's statement.
-As these have not had any bearing on our finding that Councillor Gillard breached the code his comments have been noted.
-Similarly, Councillor Gillard's justification for approaching the Council's Auditor are noted.
+- The comments from the Councillors regarding challenging behaviour have been noted.
+However, no specific evidence was presented to our investigator on which to judge Councillor O'Nolan's behaviour.
+Allegations were made of excessive and inappropriate communication with the Clerk, we were not able to establish the extent and/or tone of this from the information or documentation we were provided with. - 6.7 The information we had available is considered in our reasoning in the following paragraphs.
+Having considered the comments these have not changed our reasoning or conclusions in the report.